mpc-qt/mpc-qt/DOCS/ipc.md

 The *next* command takes an optional parameter `autostart` (a boolean defaulting to `false`), and proceeds to the next file in the playlist when playback is active.
-If nothing is being played, behavior is defined by the autostart field: behave like the *start* command when true, move the playlist selection forwards by one if false.
+If nothing is being played, behavior is defined by the autostart field: behave like the *start* command when true, move the active item forwards by one if false.

 The *previous* command behaves just like the *next* command, except for playing/moving to the previous track instead of the next track.